-Jonathan Rosen is a Principal and co-founder of BerlinRosen and heads up the firm’s strategic communications and media relations practice.
-In that capacity, he serves as senior communications strategist and advisor to leading elected officials, companies, non-profit organizations and unions.
+Jonathan Rosen is a Principal and Co-Founder of BerlinRosen and heads up the firm’s strategic communications and media relations practice.
+In that capacity, he serves as senior communications strategist and advisor to CEOs, organizations and brands across the United States and Canada.

-Jonathan is a graduate of NYU School of Law and lives in Park Slope, Brooklyn with his wife, Debbie, and their two young children.
+Jonathan lives in Park Slope, Brooklyn with his wife, Debbie, and their two young children.

 A Managing Director at BerlinRosen, Alex Navarro-McKay is a veteran war room strategist who manages BerlinRosen’s campaign consulting and creative services group.
 His work focuses on campaigns for political and advocacy clients – building plans to win and developing paid media – direct mail, radio, TV and digital media.
 At BerlinRosen, Alex has been the lead consultant for more than four dozen winning statewide, congressional, state legislative and local campaigns.

 Prior to Berlin Rosen, Alex helped shape and implement communications and policy strategy for national, state and local political campaigns.
 He has worked closely with unions and grassroots groups to advance issue campaigns, independent expenditures and ballot initiatives.
 His diverse background includes the practice of law, service on the staff of the New York City Council, and work with a national polling firm.